RiteshKTiwary/LL1-Parsing-Table/README.md

 All follows general procedures for making output. but make sure to run step wise. otherwise you can get some error in reading files.

-Further plan was to make sure of any input of set of strings which can be parsed or not by the ll(1) parser that I have created, using parse table as header file.